Cancer Research UK logo.

 You might go into hospital the evening before or the morning of your operation.

 There is a risk of problems (complications) after any operation.
-Find out about the possible problems after having a liver resection, including infection or bleeding.
+Possible problems after a liver resection include bile leakage, liver failure or fluid build up in your tummy.

 Last reviewed: 20 Apr 2026